Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Much Leek Consumption Is Toxic to Cats?

 The leek is part of the same genus as onions, garlic, or chives (Allium).
-This vegetable has a low to moderate level of toxicity.
-To become intoxicated, your cat must consume 0.5% of their body weight (this percentage being valid for all Allium plants).
+This vegetable is also toxic to cats (and dogs).
+ACVP states that toxicity may occur if your cat consumes 0.5% or more of their body weight (this percentage being valid for all Allium plants).
 Signs of leek intoxication include vomiting, diarrhea, nausea, and hypersalivation.
-In severe cases, anemia (pale mucous membranes), difficulty breathing, increased heart and respiratory rate, collapse, and death may occur.
-For all these reasons, you must be careful what plants you keep around your cat and what you feed them (in case you choose to give them human foods).
+In severe cases when a large amount is ingested, anemia (pale mucous membranes), difficulty breathing, increased heart and respiratory rate, collapse, and even death may occur, if left untreated.
+For all these reasons, you must be careful what plants and herbs you keep around your cat and avoid feeding them human food.
+Keep them on a healthy and balanced complete feline diet that will fulfill all their nutritional needs.

 Conclusion